r00kieAd/contact-form-basic/README.md

 ## :dart: About ##

 A basic contact form with response of your input sent to your mail id.
-App still in progress.
+First a basic form will be used to get the input data then upon validation will be sent to server to send the mail.
+Both frontend and backed is coded by me although the frontend design was provided by frontend mentor.
+It has been modified and coded to accumulate the fullstack environment.
+Website is still in progress.

 ## :sparkles: Features ##

-:heavy_check_mark: Feature 1;\
+:heavy_check_mark: Responsive Design;
-:heavy_check_mark: Feature 2;\
+:heavy_check_mark: Form Validation;
-:heavy_check_mark: Feature 3;
+:heavy_check_mark: Email Sending;

 ## :rocket: Technologies ##